David Alexanian: Career

 Estevez and Alexanian assembled an independent film crew and a small group of actors to travel across the north of Spain along The Camino de Santiago.

 The film starred Martin Sheen, Deborah Kara Unger, James Nesbitt and Yorick Van Wageningen as misfits who find each other and themselves during their trek together along the ancient Spanish route called El Camino or The Way of Saint James.
 The film went on to premiere at the Toronto Film Festival in 2010 and was released in 2011.

 In 2021 the TV series Long Way Up was nominated for the Outstanding Travel, Adventure and Nature Program Emmy award.

+In 2025, the fourth iteration of his long spanning motorcycle series collaboration with McGregor and Boorman, Long Way Home, was nominated as one of the best travel/adventure shows in the 7th Critics Choice Association Real TV category, losing to eventual winner Conan O'Brien Must Go.